Spectral Analysis of Molecular Features: When Richer Features Do Not Guarantee Better Generalization: Introduction

-Interestingly, machine learning theorists have also asked the same questions and answered with a keyword: \textit{kernel spectrum}.
-In recent years, due to the theory of the neural tangent kernel in over-parameterized neural networks \cite{jacot2018neural}, machine learning theorists have reignited interest in the performance guarantee of kernel methods \cite{arora2019fine}, especially the ones that depend on the kernel spectrum \cite{mallinar2022benign, li2023asymptotic, barzilai2024generalization, cheng2024comprehensive}.
-In parallel with advances in kernel theory, the field of self-supervised learning (SSL) has already implemented model evaluation depending on the feature spectrum of the SSL model with label-less data \cite{agrawal2022alpha, garrido2023rankme}, with the heuristic to choose the model with the richest feature spectrum and the belief that “richer features yield better generalization”.
+Moreover, traditional evaluation of these molecular representations/embeddings (tailor-made kernel features or learnt latent features), involves solely on their test-set performance in downstream tasks.
+While pragmatic, this approach obscures deeper, fundamental questions regarding representation quality: To peek inside this black box, machine learning theory points toward the \textit{kernel spectrum}.
+Spurred by the theory of the neural tangent kernel (NTK) in over-parameterized neural networks \cite{jacot2018neural}, theoretical interest in the performance guarantees of kernel methods has surged, particularly concerning bounds dictated by spectral properties \cite{arora2019fine, mallinar2022benign, li2023asymptotic, barzilai2024generalization, cheng2024comprehensive}.
+Concurrently, the self-supervised learning (SSL) community has adopted spectral metrics to evaluate representation quality using unlabeled data \cite{agrawal2022alpha, garrido2023rankme}.
+This has popularized a prevailing heuristic: one should choose the model with the richest feature spectrum, under the belief that ``richer features yield better generalization.''

-\paragraph{Contribution} In this work, we investigate whether the aforementioned theoretical insights are applicable in the context of molecular chemistry.
-Our key contributions are: \begin{itemize} \item \textbf{Comprehensive spectral analysis of molecular kernels.} We present the first systematic spectral analysis of molecular kernels for molecular property prediction on the QM9 dataset, encompassing three global, three local, and three transformer-based encodings, as well as extended connectivity fingerprint (ECFP) kernels.
-To our knowledge, we are also the first to apply kernel ridge regression on pretrained transformer-derived features with various kernels, achieving improved performance over the commonly used linear regression baseline.
+\paragraph{Contribution} In this work, we investigate whether these theoretical insights regarding spectral richness hold true in the context of molecular chemistry.
+Our key contributions are summarized as follows: \begin{itemize} \item \textbf{Comprehensive spectral analysis of kernel and SSL features} We present the first systematic spectral analysis of molecular property prediction, evaluated across the QM9 dataset and three MoleculeNet benchmarks (ESOL, FreeSolv, and Lipophilicity), including $R^2$ score, four spectral metrics, and Pearson correlation between them.
+We also include an ablation study on the feature spectrum with artificially injected noise in the molecular features. \item \textbf{Kernel Probing.} We also invent and apply Kernel Probing (KP)---kernel ridge regression on SSL features with linear probing (LP) as a special case---achieving improved performance over the commonly used LP baseline.
+This could be of independent for practitioners on SSL model evaluation and theorists on this hybrid approach of kernelized SSL features.

-\item \textbf{Correlation analysis.} We compute four spectral metrics that quantify feature richness and examine their relationship with the average \textbf{R$^2$} score.
-Pearson correlation tests reveal that richer features do not universally yield better performance; notably, for transformer-based and local 3D representations, all spectral metrics even indicate a negative correlation, challenging common assumptions in kernel theory and self-supervised learning (SSL).